Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 What cuisine does Savory Pork Mooncake belong to?

 Rou Yue Bing {Pork Mooncake} is a classic Huai Yang Cuisine food.
-Suzhou Style Pork Mooncake is well-known for its soft while flaky wrapper filled with juicy delicious pork.
+Suzhou Style Pork Mooncake is well-known for its soft flaky wrapper filled with juicy delicious pork.
 Read here for more about Huai Yang Style Cooking.

 Huai Yang Cuisine Classic Dishes Collection 1